 A list of anti-inflammatory vegetables that you can choose from:

 - Roots vegetables (yams, beets, parsnips, turnips, rutabagas, carrots, onions, garlic, celery root, radishes etc.).
 Because root vegetables grow underground, they absorb a great amount of nutrients from the soil.
 Buying organically grown vegetables is important if you want a lower pesticide, herbicide and fungicides residue.
 Also fermenting root veggies is another way of preserving and enriching their nutrients.
 See this fermented shaved carrot salad or beet sauerkraut.

 - Squashes (butternut, acorn, spaghetti, delicata, kabocha, buttercup etc.) – one of the top food sources of beta-carotene, a phytochemical the body changes to vitamin A.

 - Green Leafy Vegetables (chard, dandelions, collard greens, kale, lettuces, spinach, water cress, arugula, endive, cilantro, parsley, sprouts and microgreens).
 Greens have antioxidants and anti-inflammatory properties, increasing oxygen utilization by the body.
 Their high fiber content provide support for gut microbes to digest and create byproduct that effect various gut activities like PH balance, gut permeability, immune balance, bowel movements and so on.

 - Beans and peas (kidney beans, pinto beans, black beans, lima beans, black-eyed peas, garbanzo beans (chickpeas), split peas and lentils.)
 These foods are excellent sources of plant protein, and also provide other nutrients such as iron and zinc.

 - Cabbages (brussels sprouts, napa, savoy, green cabbage, red cabbage, bok choy) – the insoluble fiber in cabbage increases the movement of waste in your digestive tract.
 A great way to consume cabbage is in a fermented form such as sauerkraut, kimchi or you can make a fermented salad.
 The enzymes produced in fermentation break down or pre-digests the fiber and make vitamins and minerals easier to absorb and additionally provide a large variety of probiotics.
 Some people may have trouble digesting cruciferous vegetables and may have digestive discomfort.
-Eating small portions and cooking the cabbage well may help.
+Eating small portions and cooking the cabbage well like in a soup may help.